Weighing matrix: Examples

-Which is cyclic, namely, each row is a cyclic shift of the previous row.
+Which is circulant, i.e. each row is a cyclic shift of the previous row.
 Such a matrix is called a $CW(n,k)$ and is determined by its first row.

 Circulant weighing matrices are of special interest since their algebraic structure makes them easier for classification.
 Indeed, we know that a circulant weighing matrix of order $n$ and weight $k$ must be of square weight.
 So, weights $1,4,9,16,...$ are permissible and weights $k \leq 25$ have been completely classified.

 Two special (and actually, extreme) cases of circulant weighing matrices are (A) circulant Hadamard matrices which are conjectured not to exist unless their order is less than 5.
-This conjecture, circulant Hadamard conjecture first raised by Ryser is known to be true for many orders but is still open.
-(B) $CW(n,k)$ of weight $k=s^2$ and minimal order $n$ exist if $s$ is a power of a prime and such a circulant weighing matrix can be obtained by signing the complement of a finite projective plane.
+This conjecture, the circulant Hadamard conjecture first raised by Ryser, is known to be true for many orders but is still open.
+(B) $CW(n,k)$ of weight $k=s^2$ and minimal order $n$ exist if $s$ is a prime power and such a circulant weighing matrix can be obtained by signing the complement of a finite projective plane.

 Since all $CW(n,k)$ for $k \leq 25$ have been classified, the first open case is $CW(105,36)$.

 The first open case for a general weighing matrix (certainly not a circulant) is $W(35,25)$.